 Floaters occur when the gel undergoes some changes and becomes less stiff with age.
 The gel may fold or come away from the retina causing opacities that cast shadows on the retina.
 Which are seen as particles, strands or bits floating in front of our vision.
 These are seen as floaters.

-If this traction is severe or violent enough it may cause a hole or tear in the delicate retina.
+If the traction is severe or violent enough it may cause a hole or tear in the delicate retina.
 Liquid may seep through the hole under the retina causing it to blister and peel off the back wall of the eyeball.
 This is a retinal detachment.

-- If you have had occasional floaters for years and they haven’t changed much the chances of retinal detachment is very small.
+If you have had occasional floaters for years and they haven’t changed much the chances of retinal detachment is very small.

-If you notice a sudden change in what your floaters look like, or see them for the first time you need to have your eyes examined thoroughly and promptly.
+If you notice a sudden change in what your floaters look like, or see them for the first time.
+You need to have your eyes examined thoroughly and promptly.
 This purpose of this examination is to look for any retinal holes or tears.